International Students

 An Exchange Student is defined as a visiting student who is coming to NMSU for one semester to one Academic Year but is not seeking a degree.
 An Exchange Student typically comes to NMSU from one of NMSU’s partner universities or one of NMSU’s partner consortiums.

 All international exchange students are required to be enrolled in NMSU-approved health insurance.
-Office of Education Abroad will enroll the students and bill the insurance amount to the student’s account.
+Education Abroad & National Student Exchange will enroll the students and bill the insurance amount to the student’s account.

 Exchange Students are required to attend a mandatory Orientation before courses begin.
-Orientation will be scheduled and facilitated by the Office of Education Abroad, abiding by guidelines set forth by the US government per J-1 visa requirements.
+Orientation will be scheduled and facilitated by the Education Abroad & National Student Exchange, abiding by guidelines set forth by the US government per J-1 visa requirements.

 Exchange students are subject to the same English Language Proficiency policies outlined in the section on University Procedures for International Students.